kuntesv/DesignPatterns/README.md

 # DesignPatterns
-Repository containing Various Design Patterns along with its information
+Repository containing Various Design Patterns along with its information.